This is a busy time of year for the School Business Manager and their facilities teams. But we’re ready…Let it snow!

 I haven’t stopped since.

-My day has been a round of managing people, comms (and buses), trying to ascertain which of the many weather forecasters are accurate and which are away with the fairies, trying to work out how (why) neighbouring schools are opening, supporting the decision of our guru caretaker (who, I’ve come to the conclusion, is actually the most accurate forecaster of weather, pipe bursting, boiler failure, plague, armageddon etc.), rescheduling meetings, completing “snow-day-or-no-I’ve-got-to-finish-this” tasks, making a new to-do list (of issues that have come to light because of the snow) and, on being informed that I couldn’t cancel a huge bakery delivery, deciding staff will have to eat it on Monday morning!
+My day has been a round of managing people, comms (and buses).
+Trying to ascertain which of the many weather forecasters are accurate and which are away with the fairies.
+Seeing if I can work out how (why) neighbouring schools are opening.
+Supporting the decision of our guru caretaker (who, I’ve come to the conclusion, is actually the most accurate forecaster of weather, pipe bursting, boiler failure, plague, Armageddon etc.) Rescheduling meetings.
+Completing “snow-day-or-no-I’ve-got-to-finish-this” tasks.
+Making a new to-do list (of issues that have come to light because of the snow) and, on being informed that I couldn’t cancel a huge bakery delivery, deciding staff will have to eat it on Monday morning!

 I’m ready for a lie down.

-A snow day is a true test of the SBL skill in handling conflicting demands and prioritising.
+A snow day is a true test of the School Business Manager’s skill in handling conflicting demands and prioritising.
 I’m thinking of making it an interview test…

-In your pyjamas and before you’ve had coffee, can you do this, this, this and this, can you check that and please can you make sure the other is done.
+In your pyjamas and before you’ve had coffee.
+Can you do this, this, this and this.
+And can you check that and make sure the other is done.